UN official: Libya elections could be rescheduled for June

 Mediated by the U.N., an October 2020 cease-fire led to the formation of a transitional government and scheduled elections for Dec.
 24. But the vote faced steep challenges that eventually forced its postponement.

-Williams urged lawmakers, who are convening Monday in the eastern city of Tobruk, to agree on a “clear, time-bound process with a clear horizon and to not create an open-ended process.”
+Williams urged lawmakers, who convened Monday in the eastern city of Tobruk, to agree on a “clear, time-bound process with a clear horizon and to not create an open-ended process.”

 “They have to shoulder a great responsibility right now to respect the will of the Libyans who registered to vote,” she said.
 “Libyans want an end to this long period of transition that the country has experienced since the events of 2011.”